 Your objective should be to highlight your point of interest to create the visual impact of the image.

 - Try macro for a change

 Shooting abstract photography doesn’t necessarily mean you need to avoid macro settings.
-If your Nikkor 50mm lens has macro options, you can move in closer to your object to capture the details better.
+If your Nikkor 50mm lens has macro options, you can move closer to your object to better capture the details.

 You can also use dedicated macro lenses on your M43 camera to see if you can pick up details on images that can contribute to better abstract photography.

 However, don’t zoom in too much.
 It might disturb the composition of the photo.
 Magnify tiny objects that you don’t usually capture with standard lenses.
 When they look bigger, they create a different image altogether.

 Subject blurring is often considered a negative quality by many photographers, but not those into abstract photography.

 You can move your camera while taking the shot to mix different lines, patterns, and colors.
 This gives a conceptual angle to the image, similar to what abstract painters do with their paintings.